|

 take the credit.
 The direct report doesn't realize he's in way over his

+head and seems to believe that knowledge somehow comes with the title.
 There's the executive who seems to feel that their sole purpose is to

 make tough decisions, which turn out mostly to be snap judgments based